-Hospital advertising is as much about connecting patients with the healthcare that they need as it is about looking after the hospital’s bottom line.
-While there are plenty of digital channels available to reach patients—most of which are worth exploring—digital advertising can be costly.
-Furthermore, tracking the ROI of pay-per-click advertisements can be difficult for hospitals who rely on walk-ins rather than online commerce.
+Hospital advertising is as much about connecting patients’ healthcare needs, as it is about reflecting the hospital’s bottom line.
+While there are plenty of digital channels available to reach patients and target audiences, digital advertising can be costly.
+Furthermore, tracking ROI of pay-per-click advertisements can be difficult for hospitals, who rely on walk-ins rather than online commerce.

 Placing physical advertisements in high traffic areas is still one of the most cost-effective ways for hospitals to expand their local patient community.
 High traffic areas could include busy intersections, airports, shopping malls, pharmacies, or supermarkets.

 Supermarkets still play a central role in people’s lives and serve as community centers for surrounding neighborhoods.
 A place to convene, catch up with friends, and shop, they are flush with shoppers on the weekends and after work hours.
 This makes them an ideal location for hospitals to spread brand recognition and deliver important messaging to their patients.
 What’s more, consumers go to the grocery each and every week lending great frequency to the messaging.

 In-store advertising is generally associated with shopping cart advertising.
 While this form of advertising can be effective, the ad space is small and neither interactive, nor exclusive.
 It also offers no form or direct engagement.

 Hospitals Should Provide a Service